 During the 2015 season, the Trojans spent an unprecedented seven weeks in the NFCA’s Top-25 poll, climbing to No. 20 in early April.
 On the strength of freshman Cailah Niles’ s school-record 22 home runs, AU ranked 14th nationally in home runs per game.

-Five players - Abby Child (Shortstop), Jessica Neidigh (2nd Base), Danielle Swygert (1st Base), Molly Child (Center Field) and Cailah Niles (Catcher) - have earned All-Region accolades over the past four seasons.
+Five players - Abby Child (Shortstop), Jessica Neidigh (2nd Base), Danielle Swygert (1st Base), Molly Child (Center Field) and Cailah Niles (Catcher) - have earned All-Region accolades over the past five seasons.
 Neidigh went on to earn All-America recognition, while Swygert was an Honorable Mention All-American following the 2013 season.
 At the conclusion of the 2015 campaign, Niles was honored as one of the top three freshmen in the nation by the NFCA, while also garnering All-America recognition by both the NFCA and Daktronics.

 Molly Child was named to the Daktronics Third-Team All-America Team following the 2014 season, while Neidigh, Swygert, Molly Child and Abby Child earned NFCA All-Region accolades.
 Swygert, Molly Child and Abby Child also garnered Daktronics All-Region honors, while Abby Child, Molly Child and Katelynn Howser were named to the 2014 SAC All-Tournament team, with Abby Child garnering tourney MVP honors.
 Swygert and Molly Child were named First-Team All-SAC, while Abby Child, Courtney Czentnar and Howser earned second-team accolades.
 Neidigh earned honorable-mention All-SAC honors, while Czentnar was also named SAC Freshman of the Year.